-Or are you close enough to the house that you can carry hot water to your wash basin without scalding yourself or anyone else?
+Or are you close enough to the house that you can carry hot water to your washbasin without scalding yourself or anyone else?

 Then you’ll need to consider proper covering for the cold and rainy months.
 I have a covered back porch, which would work well for doing outdoor laundry.

-But if you choose to wash your clothes by hand indoors, then you’ll need to get your sink set-up and installed for use.
+However, if you choose to wash your clothes by hand indoors, then you’ll need to get your sink set-up and installed for use.
 After you’ve got your area all figured out, then you are ready for the next step.

 3. Make or Purchase Your Wash Soap

 However, you can still purchase your own laundry detergent if you prefer.
-In my slower seasons of life I try to make as much of my own supplies as possible.
+In my slower seasons of life, I try to make as much of my own supplies as possible.

-So just do what works best for you where you are in the moment.
+Just do what works best for you where you are in the moment.

 4. Find the Right Wringer and Wash Board

 This step is so important!
-In order to wash your clothes by hand you’ll need a wringer.
-Otherwise you’ll end up with clothes that will take forever to dry.
+In order to wash your clothes by hand, you’ll need a wringer.
+Otherwise, you’ll end up with clothes that will take forever to dry.

 If you can’t afford to purchase anything right now, you can still wring your clothes out by laying the wet clothes on bath towels and running a rolling pin over them.
-This won’t get them as dry as a wringer, but will work until you can afford to do something better.
+This won’t get them as dry as a wringer but will work until you can afford to do something better.

 However, the option I suggest is purchasing a hand wringer.
 I have one, and it is what I used when I washed our clothes by hand.
 It worked incredibly well.